hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

 ## Limitations

 The detection mechanism is based on a linear bytecode scan.
 This type of analysis can be brittle and may lead to false positives.
-Below are some of the key limitations and examples where this analysis might fail: